 During WWII, it is said that due to the concerns made from the product’s German name, Sauerkraut was relabeled as Liberty Cabbage throughout the duration of the war.
 Although today it’s reverted back to its original name, both frankfurters and sauerkraut have become a stable part of American cuisine.

-During the early 1900s, hot-dog stands appeared, selling the sausages as sandwiches in Coney Island, New York, which also contributed towards its associations with picnics, barbeques, and athletic events.
+During the early 1900s, hot-dog stands appeared, selling the sausages as sandwiches in Coney Island, New York, which also contributed towards its associations with picnics, barbecues, and athletic events.

 If you want a more authentic experience, then head on over to your local Amish community or German festival to try some authentic German cuisine.
 If you live in New York City, head on over to Coney Island to try some famous Nathan’s hotdogs.